vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 ```
 The refreshed templates do not impact existing Kubernetes clusters in the
 environment.

+## TKGm Templates
+Starting CSE 3.1.1, CSE will allow providers to import standard TKGm OVA into
+VCD via CSE server cli.
+Once these OVAs are imported into VCD, CSE vcd-cli and
+Container UI plugin can be used to deploy clusters from the TKGm templates.
+Users with proper TKGm license can even get support from VMware for these
+clusters running TKGm runtime.
+CSE will publish and keep an updated list of
+TKGm OVAs that has been tested and verified to work with CSE.
+Users can
+choose to use other available TKGm OVAs but they may not work properly with
+CSE.

+### Importing TKGm templates into VCD
+Before users can deploy Kuberenetes clusters with TKGm runtime, providers are
+required to import the TKGm OVA into VCD via CSE server cli.
+CSE 3.1.1 has
+added a new command to aid providers.
+The command is `cse template import`.
+Currently, the command can upload the OVA from

+### Using TKGm templates to deploy clusters

 <a name="restrict_templates"></a>
 ## Restricting Kubernetes Templates for Tenants